top of page

 Land Use & Density

-• Mix includes owner-occupied townhomes and multifamily rentals, meeting POCD goals for housing diversity.
+• Mix includes single-family homes, owner-occupied or rental townhomes and townhomes targeted to seniors, meeting POCD goals for housing diversity.

 Open Space & Conservation